Facility Accreditation supports safe patient care

 All veterinary facilities, from the local clinic treating cats and dogs to the mobile travelling in remote areas of the province treating farm animals, are inspected regularly.
 Facilities are inspected for equipment and pharmaceutical requirements; proper patient records; safe drug storage; a medical reference library; as well as orderliness and infection control (sanitation).
 When a veterinary facility meets or exceeds the inspection requirements, it receives a Certificate of Accreditation.

-When you see the Facility Accreditation Emblem, you can be assured the veterinary facility has been inspected and awarded its Certificate of Accreditation.
+When you see the Facility Accreditation Emblem, you can be assured the veterinary facility has been inspected and granted its Certificate of Accreditation.
 The emblem is available to be displayed on the facility’s website and also one its social media sites.

 The College of Veterinarians of Ontario Facility Accreditation Emblem demonstrates: